Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: Preliminaries

 The reason for the nomenclature of ``entanglement degree'' will get clear when we describe EAQECCs in Sections~\ref{sec:eaqecc} and \ref{sec3}.
-Briefly, this is the number of entanglement qudits needed in the construction of an EAQECC from an additive code $\mathcal{C}$.
+Briefly, this is the number of pairs of maximally entangled qudits needed in the construction of an EAQECC from an additive code $\mathcal{C}$.